hartfordfive/protologbeat/README.md

 ## Description

-Protologbeat is an application that accepts logs via tcp or udp.
+This application is intended as a replacement for [udplogbeat](https://github.com/hartfordfive/udplogbeat).
+Although quite similar, it does have some improvements and allows you to start up via either UDP or TCP.
 It can act accept plain-text or JSON logs and also act as a syslog destination replacement.
-It's intended as a replacement for [udplogbeat](https://github.com/hartfordfive/udplogbeat).

 Ensure that this folder is at the following location:
 `${GOPATH}/github.com/harfordfive`